 The three-part series of day festivals will return on June 7th to celebrate its fifth anniversary, with the second chapter on August 2nd, and final date on September 6th 2025.
 Beginning as a 150-person capacity event in 2021 with just two stages, the past four years have seen Green Island evolve to become a staple event in Manchester’s grassroots music scene, cherished for its commitment to celebrating multiculturalism, individualism and music in all its diversity of sounds and forms, with unrivalled up-close performances, and a charming and welcoming atmosphere.

 This year Green Island Festival will return to Hulme Community Garden Centre, in the musically rich area of Hulme.
-The 1,500 capacity festival will house four stages that sprawl across the leafy terrain, creating a haven in the centre of the city.
+The 1,500 capacity festival will house five stages that sprawl across the leafy terrain, creating a haven in the centre of the city.
 Manoeuvre between the plants and trees to discover the various stages, each with a unique atmosphere, showcasing different sounds, as well as a block party occupying Warwick Street.

 June will see DnB hero DRS headlining the Main Stage, joined by a full 11-piece band for a very special performance on his home turf.
 With over 25 years of discography, he’ll be shutting down the stage with old school gems as well as fresh releases.
 Joining the Main Stage in June will be Cooper T, the balaclava-wearing duo who truly embody the Northern spirit and profess to make music for misfits.